rss2023/web-prod/_attending/info.md

 <br/>

+{% comment %}
 * The virtual conference will be held on [**https://pheedloop.com/rss2021/virtual/**](https://pheedloop.com/rss2021/virtual/).
+{% endcomment %}

+* The virtual conference will be held via a combination of platforms:
+  * The pheedloop platform will be the central launching point.
+We'll push announcements to attendees directly via pheedloop.
+(Additionally, it helps handle your registration ticket, login details, receipts, etc.)
+  * From Monday 12th&ndash;Friday 16th, interactive poster sessions will run in the RSS'21 gather.town metropolis
+  * The <a href="{{ site.baseurl }}/program/workshops/">Workshops and Tutorials</a> will use a variety of different tools and platforms, as suits their requirements.

 * When attending the conference, please respect the [**RSS 2021 Code of Conduct**](../codeOfConduct/).